The Complexity of Graph Exploration Games: Path Problems

 \begin{restatable}{lemma}{pathlemclause} If at least one variable satisfies $C_i$ in the assignment chosen by the online algorithm, it can find a path from $c^i_1$ to $c^i_2$.
-Otherwise, the online algorithm looses the game.
-Furthermore, it cannot use the variable gadgets to enter a not yet visited clause gadget. \end{restatable} \begin{longversion} \begin{proof} Let $C_i = (x_j, x_k, x_\ell)$.
-Further, let $x_j$ be a variable that satisfies $C_i$ in the assignment chosen by the online algorithm.
-Then, the vertex $c^i_j$ has been revealed while traversing the variable gadget of $x_j$.
-On the other hand, let $x_k$ be a variable that does not satisfy $C_i$ in the assignment chosen by the online algorithm.
-Then, the vertex $c^i_k$ has not been revealed while traversing the variable gadget of $x_k$ and is thus new.
+Otherwise, the online algorithm loses the game.
+Furthermore, it cannot use the variable gadgets to enter a not yet visited clause gadget. \end{restatable} \begin{proof} Let $\ell_1$ be a literal that satisfies $C_i$ in the assignment chosen by the online algorithm.
+Then, the vertex $c^i_{\ell_1}$ has been revealed while traversing the variable gadget corresponding to $\ell_1$.
+On the other hand, let $\ell_2$ be a literal that does not satisfy $C_i$ in the assignment chosen by the online algorithm.
+Then, the vertex $c^i_{\ell_2}$ has not been revealed while traversing the variable gadget corresponding to $\ell_2$ and is thus new.

 Therefore if the online algorithm chooses any known neighbor of $c^i_1$, it uses a path that leads to $c^i_2$, satisfying the clause $C_i$.
-W.l.o.g. we may assume that the online algorithm assigned $x_j$ the value true.
-Then the vertex $v^j_2$ has already been visited, and cannot be visited again to reach a different clause.
-Further, when at $c^i_2$, the algorithm cannot use any of the other paths connecting $c^i_1$ and $c^i_2$, since $c^i_2$ has a sink attached and the vertices $c^i_{k'}$ and $c^i_{\ell'}$ are new and thus indistinguishable from the sink.
+W.l.o.g. we may assume that the online algorithm assigned $\ell$ the value true.
+Then the vertex $v^{var(\ell)}_2$ has already been visited, and cannot be visited again to reach a different clause.
+Further, when at $c^i_2$, the algorithm cannot use any of the other paths connecting $c^i_1$ and $c^i_2$, since $c^i_2$ has a sink attached and the vertices $c^i_{\ell'_a}$ for any other $\ell_a \in C_i$ are new and thus indistinguishable from the sink.

 If no variable satisfies $C_i$ in the assignment chosen by the online algorithm, all neighbors of $c^i_1$ are new by the arguments above.
-Thus, the adversary can force a loss since $c^i_1$ has a sink attached. \end{proof} \end{longversion}
+Thus, the adversary can force a loss since $c^i_1$ has a sink attached. \end{proof}